Do You Pedal an Electric Bike?

-Do You Have to Pedal an Electric Bike?
+Do You Pedal an Electric Bike?
+Pedal Assist, Throttle, and Real Riding Explained

-Do You Have to Pedal an Electric Bike?
+Do You Need to Pedal an Electric Bike?

-Let's get right to it.
-You're wondering, "Do you have to pedal an electric bike?"
-The simple answer is: it depends on the type of e-bike you choose.
+Let’s get right to it.
+You're wondering, “Do you have to pedal an electric bike?”
+The answer: it depends on the type of e-bike and how it's built to deliver power.
+Some bikes only assist you when you pedal.
+Others, particularly those with throttles, can move even if you don't pedal—but not all e-bikes have throttle systems.

 At the heart of every electric bike is a system that delivers power from the motor to the wheels.
 How it does this defines the entire riding experience.
-Nearly all e-bikes fall into two categories, and many modern bikes even offer both.
+Nearly all e-bikes fall into two categories—pedal assist or throttle—and many modern bikes even offer both.

-For a deeper dive, experts offer a clear breakdown of e-bike systems that reinforces these concepts.
+For a deeper dive, experts offer a clear breakdown of e-bike systems that reinforces these concepts and helps answer common questions like: "How does pedal assist work on electric bikes?", or "Can you ride an e-bike without pedaling?"

 Pedal-Assist: Your Legs, But Supercharged